MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-command-line.md

 ---
-title: Q# with Visual Studio and VS Code
+title: Develop with Q# applications in an IDE
 description: Learn how to create a Q# application that runs from the command prompt.
 author: bradben
 ms.author: v-benbra